-Mastering the renewal motion is a not-so-hidden source advantage in industries with significant recurring revenue models.
-They represent a fantastic opportunity to re-engage a customer, lock-in revenue, and find uplift.
-Unfortunately, in most companies handling renewals is a highly reactive and manual effort.
+Mastering the contract renewal process is a clear advantage in industries with recurring revenue models.
+An efficient renewal strategy provides a fantastic opportunity to re-engage a customer and grow revenue.
+Unfortunately, in most companies, handling contract renewals is a highly reactive and manual effort.

-Turn a reactive process into a proactive strategy
+Turn a reactive renewal process into a proactive strategy

-The first step toward getting more out of renewals is to define a set of clear objectives for the renewal motion.
-Then, you can assess your upcoming renewal events for how well they fit those objectives, and surface the highest priority opportunities for sales teams to work on.
+The first step toward getting more out of contract renewals is to define a set of clear objectives for the renewal motion.
+Then, you can assess your upcoming renewal events for how well they fit those objectives and surface the highest priority opportunities for sales teams to work on.

 In working with our customers, we’ve solidified three effective ways to establish a best practice when it comes to renewal prioritization:

-Check how their current usage or spend now compare to what was expected or committed when the deal was signed.
-If their current consumption is measurably different than the initial deal terms, your team can take active steps to reconcile issues sooner not later.
+Current usage vs. expected: If their current consumption is measurably different than the initial deal terms, your team can take active steps to reconcile issues sooner, not later

-Finally, a good way to gauge satisfaction is to see how many support requests they’ve made and how many billing disputes they’ve had.
-Support requests could mean adoption issues, but it also indicates they are using your services.
+Billing disputes or support requests: A good way to gauge satisfaction is to see how many support requests they’ve made and how many billing disputes they’ve had.
+Support requests could mean adoption issues, but they also indicate they are using your services.
 Disputes, on the other hand, always erode satisfaction.

-These triggers enable you to send hot leads to your sales team, so they can package up a strong expansion deal.
-These strategic renewal actions go a long way toward maximizing customer lifetime value (LTV).
+These triggers enable you to send hot leads to your sales team so they can package up a strong expansion deal.
+Creating a strategic renewal strategy goes a long way toward maximizing customer lifetime value.

-Focus your team on these three considerations, and you’ll help them prioritize their renewal effectiveness efforts and drive the greatest impact in the next 90 days.
+Focus your team on these three considerations, and you’ll help them prioritize contract renewal efforts and drive the greatest impact.